sphinx-extensions2/sphinx-autodoc2/README.md

 - Make it simple and minimise the amount of configuration and rebuilds necessary
 - Support for building public API via `__all__` variable

-I am not looking to support other languages tha Python (at least for now).
+I am not looking to support other languages than Python (at least for now).

 [sphinx-autoapi](https://github.com/readthedocs/sphinx-autoapi) was a good candidate, but it had a few issues: